Insight: Egypt's opposition still searching for a single voice

 "In one hand" and "The people want to bring down the regime" they chanted back at the leftist politician on the podium.

-Egypt's disparate opposition, trounced in two elections by well-organised Islamists since Hosni Mubarak was overthrown almost two years ago, have been united by the latest crisis and have proved that Mursi's Muslim Brotherhood and his allies do not have a monopoly on mobilising Egyptians.
+Egypt's disparate opposition, trounced in two elections by well-organized Islamists since Hosni Mubarak was overthrown almost two years ago, have been united by the latest crisis and have proved that Mursi's Muslim Brotherhood and his allies do not have a monopoly on mobilizing Egyptians.

 That is heartening to Christians, moderate Muslims and more liberal-minded Egyptians angry at Mursi for pushing through a constitution drafted by an assembly dominated by his Islamist allies.
 It will go to a referendum on Saturday.